mkaybug/Startup260/README.md

 # Database
 I got my service working properly first, and in the process deleted the field and dispay for the family tree name in order to make development easier for myself.
 Then, I set up and implemented a database for both the simon application and my startup application.

+# Login
+Implemented login for startup and deployed simon login to my domain.
+Startup login is in two parts, a login and a create account page.